Sea Me Dive

 Seawall Repair and Inspection FAQ

 The concrete pre-cast structures are often used in areas with a lot of water activity (strong wakes, currents heavy vessel traffic).
-It is a series of prefabricated concrete sections that are inserted in place and bound together with a poured in place concrete bulkhead cap to form a structurally continues resilient barrier.
+It is a series of prefabricated concrete sections that are inserted in place and bound together with a poured in place concrete bulkhead cap to form a structurally resilient barrier.

-Many of the original seawalls of Fort Lauderdale or Miami are now roughly 50-60 years old and are close to the end of their serviceable life.
+Many of the original seawalls of Fort Lauderdale and Miami are now roughly 50-60 years old and are close to the end of their serviceable life.
 If they have not been properly maintained over the years then they are likely well beyond saving.
 At this point many of those original seawalls have already been replaced.
 The new construction, if done by a professional company, can last 70-80 years.
 This is because of technological advancements in the material used.

-The first step in maintaining your seawall is to have a seawall expert take a look at it and give you an assessment on where things stand today.
+The first step in maintaining your seawall is to have a seawall expert take a look at it and give you an assessment on where things stand.
 Many homeowners choose to conduct an annual inspection of their walls to avoid surprises or the gradual build-up of a problem.
 There are many components of a seawall which must be maintained on a regular basis to optimize the effectiveness and lifespan of your wall.
-The annual report will point out certain areas that need attention right now and others that can wait a while.
+An annual report will point out certain areas that need attention right now and others that can wait a while.
 Included in the report will be an estimate on the cost of these repairs.

 Yes.
 Seawalls can be repaired- if the seawall is not too far gone.
 A seawall must be given regular maintenance, just like your car, to keep it healthy.
 If a seawall is neglected for too long it will begin to break down, slowly at first, until it reaches a point of no return and a new one must be built to replace it.
 The average cost of a seawall on an active waterway (e.g. a canal or the intracoastal) is around $800-$1,000 per linear foot.
 A 100-foot property can be looking at a new $100,000 seawall.
 It pays to invest in ongoing maintenance.